zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 **Total: $2.97 charged. ~5.86 kWh delivered.
 No usable charge.
 I drove away and found a ChargePoint station.**

 What makes this especially aggravating is the MaxChargingRate data.
 All four pedestals reported 86–90 kW of initial rate — so the hardware was communicating.
 Something in the session initialization was causing each one to terminate almost immediately.
 Whether it was a station-side firmware issue, a network outage affecting the payment authorization, or something in the car's state at that moment, I have no definitive answer.
 What I do know is that EA billed me for all four attempts.
-And when you have to have an active method on any EV Charger provider's network. this can get especially annoying as this will eat up your fiances.
+And when you have to have an active method on any EV Charger provider's network. this can get especially annoying as this will eat up your finances.

 ### The Aborted Session Tax